 The program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's residents.
 There may be additional members of the Clinical Competency Committee.
 Chief residents who have completed core residency programs in their specialty may be members of the Clinical Competency Committee.

-V.A.3.b) The Clinical Competency Committee must: ---------- --- the specialty-specific Milestones; and, (Core)
+V.A.3.b) The Clinical Competency Committee must:

 V.A.3.b).(1) review all resident evaluations at least semi-annually;